 Institutions seeking the Community Engagement Classification will be charged a modest application fee designed to cover the costs of administering the classification

 Between the dates of May 1, 2013 and June 30, 2013, institutions can request an application.
 Campuses will submit a “Request for Application Form” and payment to the Carnegie Foundation for the Advancement of Teaching.
 When both the “Request for Application Form” and payment are received, the institution will receive a web link to access an electronic application.
-NEW The Request for Application Form is now available.

 This process is the same for both First-Time Classification and Re-Classification.